gizemsangur1/gizemsangur1/README.md

 - 👋 Hi, My name is Gizem Şangür
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently working as freelance frontend developer.
+- We are making social website called Dudullu.
+(And upcoming international website WordyWell.)
 - 📫 How to reach me from my email:gizem2002sangur@gmail.com

 <!---